 Have you been in a position where anger got the most out of you?
-Remember those days when you just want to unleash your and at that very moment, you just can't control it?
+Remember those days when you just want to unleash your anger self and at that very moment, you just can't control it?
 We have the solution to that, in a very safe space.

 Motion Graphics Designer

 Force Sensors, Sound Sensor,

 Anger Flanker is a game that aims to encourage a cathartic experience of relief through physical gestures and interaction with the machine.

 Anger Flanker is run using serial communication and sensors.
 It is a space for users to scream and smash controllers in order to break digital surfaces.
 The different levels are represented in textures of a mirror, a wall, wood, and the user will be cued to keep breaking the surface.